neilchvz/infrastructure-portfolio/automation/offboarding/README.md

 .\Invoke-UserOffboard.ps1
 ```

 No parameters.
-The script is fully interactive — it will prompt for everything it needs.
+The script is fully interactive: it will prompt for everything it needs.

 ### Hybrid Environments

-For clients with on-prem AD, the script **must be run from a machine that can reach the domain controller** — either a domain-joined workstation or directly on the DC.
+For clients with on-prem AD, the script **must be run from a machine that can reach the domain controller**, either a domain-joined workstation or directly on the DC.
 If the script cannot reach the domain, it will detect this and exit with a clear message rather than proceeding.

 ---